By Katy Caric

 Image: Tierney Gearon for Pippa Small Jewellery

-Everything created by jewellery designer Saskia Dietz is made locally near her studio in Germany.
-Recycled metals, traceable gemstones and natural materials like wood are used by her goldsmiths to create fine, delicate jewellery for the elegant, professional woman.
+Everything created by jewellery and accessories designer Saskia Dietz is made locally near her studio in Germany.
+Recycled metals, traceable gemstones and natural materials like wood are used by her and her goldsmiths to create fine, delicate jewellery for the elegant, professional woman.

 This innovative label got their start by recycling waste fire hoses into super cool bags.
 Recently, they’ve started making accessories from leather scraps leftover from the production processes of other labels.
 Adding to their high fashion cred, Elvis & Kresse recently launched a 5-year partnership with the Burberry Foundation to further their leather waste solutions.